mv35011/Reinforcement-Learning-PacMan/README.md

 # Reinforcement-Learning-PacMan
-In this project I made a reinforcement learning agent that learn to play PacMan using pytorch framework.
+In this project I made a reinforcement learning agent that learn to play PacMan using pytorch(CNN) framework .